 They can currently only be prescribed by specialists, such as psychiatrists or neurologists.

-They may be prescribed by your GP on the advice of a specialist, or by GPs that have particular expertise in their use.
+They may be prescribed by a GP on the advice of a specialist, or by GPs that have particular expertise in their use.

 Donepezil, galantamine and rivastigmine can be prescribed for people with early- to mid-stage Alzheimer's disease.